Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 You must also determine how an Agent finishes its task or times out.
 You can manually set an agent to done in your `AgentStep()` function when the agent has finished (or irrevocably failed) its task.
 You can also set the agent's `Max Steps` property to a positive value and the agent will consider itself done after it has taken that many steps.
 When the Academy reaches its own `Max Steps` count, it starts the next episode.
 If you set an agent's RestOnDone property to true, then the agent can attempt its task several times in one episode.
 (Use the `Agent.AgentReset()` function to prepare the agent to start again.)

-See [Creating Agents](Agents.md) for detailed information about programing your own agents.
+See [Agents](Agents.md) for detailed information about programing your own agents.

 ## Environments